AyushSingh360/Handwritten-character-recognition-using-Convolutional-Neural-Networks-CNN-/README.md

 ---

 <p align="center">
-  Made with ❤️ for learning deep learning
+  Made with ❤️ for learning deep learning by Ayush Singh
 </p>